determined-ai/determined/docs/manage/config-policies.rst

 Config Policies allow administrators to set limits on how users can define workloads (e.g., experiments and notebooks, tensorboards, shells, and commands).
 This feature enables administrators to govern user behavior more closely at the workspace and cluster level.
-Administrators can include any parameter referenced in the :ref:`experiment configuration <experiment-config-reference>`.
+Administrators can include any parameter referenced in the :ref:`experiment configuration reference
+<experiment-config-reference>`.

 .. include:: ../_shared/attn-enterprise-edition.txt